utkarsh2305/health-home-ai-guide/README.md

 Essentially, it's a mix of:

-- Basic patient record database (because who doesn't love a good spreadsheet?)
+- Basic patient record database
 - "AI-powered" Medical transcriptionist (or at least, my attempt at building one)
 - Task manager/todo list for clinics
 - Simple RSS reader with LLM generated summaries for quick review
 - Some cool AI stuff with RAG which was mostly just to see if it could be done.

-The best part?
-It all runs locally on commodity hardware!
+Most importantly, it all runs locally on commodity hardware!
 I use Ollama for inference and Whisper for transcription.
-To keep things local and easy I suggest spinning up a local [Faster Whisper Server](https://github.com/fedirz/faster-whisper-server) instance for transcription.To use the microphone feature, you'll need a secure context (HTTPS).
+To keep things local and easy I suggest spinning up a [Faster Whisper Server](https://github.com/fedirz/faster-whisper-server) instance for transcription.
+To record from the browser, you'll need a secure context (HTTPS).
 For local tinkering, most browsers allow exceptions for localhost.

 It's worth mentioning that the format of the notes it produces is based on my personal note-taking style and it's mostly hardcoded in.
 However, you can adjust the LLM prompts and generation options in the UI to tailor the output somewhat.